stacksjs/ts-pkgx/docs/features.md

 ### Package Index Generation

-ts-pkgx can automatically generate an index file that exports all packages and provides utility functions for working with them:
+ts-pkgx automatically generates an index file that exports all packages and provides utility functions for working with them:

 ```typescript
 import { getPackage, pantry } from 'ts-pkgx'